Dev-Etto/relay/CONTRIBUTING.md

 ### Reporting Bugs (Issues)

 * Check if the issue already exists [here](https://github.com/Dev-Etto/surge-kit/issues).
-* Clearly describe the bug, including steps to reproduce it, your Node.js version, and the `relay` version.
+* Clearly describe the bug, including steps to reproduce it, your Node.js version, and the `surge-kit` version.

 ### Suggesting Enhancements